arayabrain/space-engineers-ai-spaceship-generator/README.md

 This app is used for the user study.
 You can upload and rank different spaceships from the AI Spaceship Generator.

 ## Roadmap
 This project is under active development in the [Araya Inc. repository](https://github.com/arayabrain/space-engineers-ai-spaceship-generator) until the end of October 2022.
-This project will then transition to maintenance support in the [GoodAI fork repository](https://github.com/GoodAI/space-engineers-ai-spaceship-generator/releases) until the end of December 2022.
+This project will be actively supported until the end of December 2022.

 The user study is planned to run from mid-October to mid-November 2022.